resources for voter mobilization

 3. Where to Vote: Finding Polling Places

 Vote411 has a simple tool where voters can look up their polling place so that they know where to go on Election Day.
-Voter only need to enter their address to get the location, address, and hours of their polling place.
+Voters only need to enter their address to get the location, address, and hours of their polling place.

 In addition to providing the nearest polling place, Vote411’s tool links to personalized information on the candidates and issues and provides a sample ballot.
 Voters can also verify the status of their registration.

 Knowing the location of a polling place is only the first step, as many people struggle to find transportation to their polling place due to cost, time, and distance.
+Organizations like Rideshare2Vote AWARE can facilitate rides to the polls for those facing transportation barriers.

 4. How to Vote: What to Bring